INF554/project-teampeace/README.md

 ### What are the components that make your visualization cool?
  ?????????????????????????????????????????????????????????
 ### How does your visualization compare to what others have done?
- There are some websites which provide information visualization.
-The first one is International Conflict Research in ETH Zurich, Swiss.
-The second one is Uppsala Conflict Data Program (UCDP) in Uppsala University, Sweden.
+ There are some websites which provide information visualizations on war related datasets.
+- The first one is International Conflict Research in ETH Zurich, Swiss.
+- The second one is Uppsala Conflict Data Program (UCDP) in Uppsala University, Sweden.

- These websites provide visual information on international conflict problems.
-But each website provide limited information.
+ These websites provide visual information on international conflict problems but each website has only limited information.

 ## Slide 11(What is your plan)
 ### What are the technologies you plan to use?